functionless/eventual-website/docs/reference/unit-testing.md

 ## Mocking Tasks

-While testing workflows, it is often necessary to mock the behavior of an task.
+While testing workflows, it is often necessary to mock the behavior of a task.

 ### `mockTask`

-The `mockTask` function on `TestEnvironment` allows you to create a mock of an task.
-This mock object can be used to control the result of an task from the perspective of a workflow.
+The `mockTask` function on `TestEnvironment` allows you to create a mock of a task.
+This mock object can be used to control the result of a task from the perspective of a workflow.

 ```ts
 const mockedTask = env.mockTask(myTask);